ibm-cloud-docs/bare-metal/raid-commands.md

 The most common driver errors are smart errors, hardware errors, and medium errors.
 You see these errors if a drive is failing.
 So, you need to replace the drive as soon as possible.

 Although not unusual, aborted commands are another common error.
-But, if aborted commands increase in number (such as 100), open a support ticket.
+But, if aborted commands increase in number (such as 100), open a support case.

 Link errors can indicate that a cable might need reseated or replaced.